 cylinder heads from the Cleveland engine which was already in development.
 The main goal was to

 maximize flow, and the new Cleveland heads were up to the task.
 This combination pushed its output to

 470-bhp, while the production version was rated at 290-bhp.

 The man in charge of designing the Boss 302 was Larry Shinoda, a former GM employee.
 Some of the

-again Chevrolet held that honor.
-It was in 1970 (with the help of renowned driver Parnelli Jones) that the
+title, again Chevrolet held that honor.
+It was in 1970 (with the help of renowned driver Parnelli Jones)

-tires were used.
+and tires were used.
 Exterior is finished with Model Master Bright Yellow, sanded and polished.
-The engine block
+The